-Japanese manufacturer Honda is among the names that produce every kind daily driven automobiles to cater different consumer needs worldwide.
+Japanese manufacturer Honda is among the names that produce every kind of daily-driven automobile to cater to different consumer needs worldwide.
 Henceforth from smaller hatchbacks to compact and then mid-size sedans to station wagons, Honda has it all covered straight from Japan.
-Honda Fit Shuttle is such fine example of it.
+Honda Fit Shuttle is such a fine example of it.

 Honda Fit Shuttle carries the concept of its ancestor Honda Airwave after 2010.
-First generation Honda Fit Shuttle arrived in 2011 in to the Japanese Domestic Market known as JDM.
-Short after its arrival the Honda Fit Shuttle was awarded as Car of the Year in 2012.
-Initially it had 1.5L i-VTEC engine making around 120 hp.
-Along with that you could also get a Hybrid version with 1.3L engine.
+The first-generation Honda Fit Shuttle arrived in 2011 in the Japanese Domestic Market known as JDM.
+Shortly after its arrival, the Honda Fit Shuttle was awarded Car of the Year in 2012.
+Initially, it had a 1.5L i-VTEC engine making around 110 hp.
+Along with that, you could also get a Hybrid version with a 1.3L engine.
 Five-speed automatic transmission is standard in those AWD models whereas the CVT transmission was standard for FWD models.

-In the year 2015 Honda reintroduced Honda Fit Shuttle Hybrid in 2015 as a second generation.
+In the year 2015 Honda reintroduced Honda Fit Shuttle Hybrid 2015 as a second generation.
 The newer model was renamed from Honda Fit Shuttle to Honda Shuttle.
-Honda Japan started the sales of Honda Shuttle for 1,990,000 yen.

 Honda Shuttle is available in mainly two different options.
-Engine being 1.5L direct-injection DOHC i-VTEC engine.
-The 1.5L engine can either be mated to CVT transmission in case of Gasoline engine.
-However the Hybrid option comes with Sport Hybrid i-DCD system.
-In case of Hybrid version the engine is mated to an electric motor integrated into 7-speed DCT transmission.
-The Hybrid battery pack boosts up the standard 130 hp into 135 hp in case of Hybrid Shuttle.
+The engine is a 1.5L direct-injection DOHC i-VTEC engine.
+The 1.5L engine can either be mated to CVT transmission in the case of a Gasoline engine.
+However, the Hybrid option comes with Sport Hybrid i-DCD system.
+In the case of the Hybrid version, the engine is mated to an electric motor integrated into a 7-speed DCT transmission.
+The Hybrid battery pack boosts up the standard 130 hp into 135 hp in the case of a Hybrid Shuttle.